wmcbrine/wmcbrine.github.io/tivo/HME.md

 #### 1.3.1 Device Information

-The device will send EVT_DEVICE_INFO to the application immediately following a successful handshake.
+The device will send [EVT_DEVICE_INFO] to the application immediately following a successful handshake.
 The event contains information about the device that may be useful to applications.

 #### 1.3.2 Resolution Information

-After sending a device info event, the device will send an EVT_RESOLUTION_INFO event to the application.
+After sending a device info event, the device will send an [EVT_RESOLUTION_INFO] event to the application.
 The event will contain the current resolution, as well as a list of all available resolutions.
-See [Section 4.8] for details on this event.
 The initial current resolution for the receiver will always be 640x480 PAR 1/1.
 Typically, applications will select their desired resolution via CMD_RECEIVER_SET_RESOLUTION just after receiving this event and before creating any views.

 #### 1.3.3 Init Information

-After sending a resolution info event, the device will send an EVT_INIT_INFO event to the application.
+After sending a resolution info event, the device will send an [EVT_INIT_INFO] event to the application.
 The event may contain a memento and arguments for the target application.
-See [Section 4.7] for details on this event.

 #### 1.3.4 Application Information

-Finally after the handshake, the device info event, the resolution info event and the init info event have been sent, the device sends an EVT_APP_INFO event telling the application that it is the active resource.
+Finally after the handshake, the device info event, the resolution info event and the init info event have been sent, the device sends an [EVT_APP_INFO] event telling the application that it is the active resource.

 ### 1.4 Data Types